android718/projectone/README.md

 For my project, I utilized the Pokemon API in order to create a small pokedex.

-Technologies Used: Javascript (Ajax, Pokemon API), HTML, CSS, JQuery
+Technologies Used:
+ 1. Javascript
+ 2. Pokemon API
+ 3. HTML
+ 4. CSS
+ 5. JQuery

 MVP is met by the following:
     1. Generating